Dragory/modmailbot-community-resources/GCP Guide.md

   **Firewall: Allow both HTTPS and HTTP traffic.**

- If you did it all correctly then it should tell you that your first 744 hours (or something along those lines) are free.
+ If you did it all correctly then it should tell you that your first 744 hours (or something along those lines) are free (This would be on the side of the screen).
 ![image](https://mesub.is-ne.at/ZXQAQB.png)

 6)	Click create!
 Once it has loaded it’ll look something like this: ![image](https://mesub.is-ne.at/o3ld33.png)